 All ATEMS students complete a program of study provided through the Career and Technical Education program.
 ATEMS utilizes traditional instruction as well as Project-Based Learning (PBL) and Problem-Based Learning (PrBL) and provides 1-to-1 technology access for all students.
 ATEMS offers rigorous Honors, AP, and dual-credit courses as well as on-level academic courses.
-As part of the STEM emphasis of ATEMS, completion of Pre-Calculus is required.
+As part of the STEM emphasis of ATEMS, completion of Precalculus or AP Precalculus is required.